Kanegraffiti/LessonPlans/Basic Science/Week5_Basic_Science_Lesson_Plan_JSS1-3.md

 - **Subtopic:** Definition of Pollution, Types of Pollutants, and Causes of Air, Soil, and Water Pollution
 - **Reference Materials:** NERDC Basic Science and Technology for JSS 1; Environmental Education Handbook; Federal Ministry of Environment Pollution Control Guide
 - **Instructional Materials:** Charts showing polluted environments, bottles with clean and dirty water, pictures of smoke-emitting factories, waste samples (plastics, papers), short animation on pollution
-- **Entry Behaviour:** Pupils can describe clean and dirty surroundings from previous health education lessons.
+- **Entry Behaviour:** Students can describe clean and dirty surroundings from previous health education lessons.
-- **Behavioural Objectives:** By the end of the lesson, pupils will be able to:
+- **Behavioural Objectives:** By the end of the lesson, students will be able to:
   1. Define pollution in their own words.
   2. Identify at least three types of pollutants in air, soil, and water.
   3. Explain causes of air pollution such as smoke from vehicles and burning refuse.